zinmyintnaung/YiiOneAdminLTE/README.md

 # bizsys
 AdminLTD template integrated and make it ready to use for Yii developer Feel free to extend from this.
-Fully opensource.